What is Brainy Alley?

 Where and when is the program held?

 at Fairfield Grace United Methodist Church, 1089 Fairfield Woods Road, in Fairfield, CT.
+All other workshops are held in person.
 The schedule is updated periodically, before a new session begins.

 How can you enroll your child in Brainy Alley classes?